A Brief History

 What We Believe

 Senior Minister (David is on extended sick leave.
 Please contact David Shannon)

 David Huynh is the senior minister of Camberwell South Anglican Church and the chairman of Connect Ministry.
 He is passionate about long-term parish ministry, raising leaders for the next generation and ultimately seeing people follow Jesus to the glory of God.
 David is married to Kylie and they have four children; Maddie, Liam, Peter and Evie.
 They love going to the park, making up pretend stories together and being generally very noisy and very silly.

 Dave runs on two things: Jesus and coffee.
 Dave delights in talking to people about Jesus, watching people grapple with the word of God and seeing believers boldly proclaim our amazing Lord.
 He loves being married to Emily and daddy wrestling with their three kids ‘Macadactyl’ ‘Tritheotops’ and ‘Belociraptor’.

 Jonathan was born and bred in Pau (South West France).
-After graduating in English and in bilingual journalism, he worked for 2 years as a journalist in Paris.
-Jonathan then studied Theology in London and in Paris, and worked among students in Lyon.
-Jonathan’s desire is to help others understand what Christianity is all about, and to encourage believers in their faith in Jesus-Christ.
-In that respect, he especially translated A Fresh Start by John Chapman into French : Un nouveau départ.
-Jonathan now lives in Melbourne with his Australian wife Meg, and their four children (Emma, Édouard, Hugo and Juila).
+After graduating in English and bilingual journalism, he worked for 2 years as a journalist in Paris.
+Jonathan then studied Theology in London (Cornhill Training Course) and in the Paris area (Faculté Libre de Théologie Evangélique), and worked among students in Lyon.
+Jonathan’s desire is to help others understand what Christianity is all about, and to encourage Christians to live for Christ.
+In that respect, he translated A Fresh Start by John Chapman into French: Un nouveau départ.
+Jonathan now lives in Melbourne with his Australian wife Meg, and their four children (Emma, Édouard, Hugo and Julia).
 They enjoy watching Disney movies together.
 In French of course!